-The "emergency" curve is close to the maximum capability of the engine and it shall not be used as the normal limit.
-In dynamic positioning applications loading ramps corresponding to 20-30 seconds from zero to full load are however normal.
-If the vessel has also other operating modes, a slower loading ramp is recommended for these operating modes.
+The emergency curve is close to the maximum capability of the engine and it shall not be used as the normal limit.

 In typical auxiliary engine applications there is usually no single consumer being decisive for the loading rate.
-It is recommended to group electrical equipment so that the load is increased in small increments, and the resulting loading rate roughly corresponds to the "normal" curve.
+It is recommended to group electrical equipment so that the load is increased in small increments, and the resulting loading rate roughly corresponds to the normal curve.